 Keep in touch with your friends, family and colleagues

-Admittedly, I’m kicking with one of the most obvious tips, but I cannot stress to you enough just how important it is to touch base with the people in your life every day.
+Admittedly, I’m kicking off with one of the most obvious tips, but I cannot stress to you enough just how important it is to touch base with the people in your life every day.
+Luckily, a profession like PR means that you’re always speaking to your team and clients.

 We’re extremely lucky to live in a time where keeping in touch with our nearest and dearest is an easy task – God bless social media.
 We’re not even a seven days into our three-week (minimum) lockdown and yet I’ve found myself on more Google Hangouts, Zoom conferences and Houseparty chats with my pals than ever before.